 - establishes good clinical practice for routine clinical work-up in hospitals and strengthens AMR reference and surveillance capacity at national reference laboratories.

 A pilot PoP study started in July 2015 in Tbilisi, Georgia, coordinated by the Richard Lugar Centre for Public Health Research of the National Centre for Disease Control and Public Health of Georgia.
-The first results were published in the 2016 Central Asian and Eastern European Surveillance of Antimicrobial Resistance (CAESAR) report.
+The first results were published in the 2016 Central Asian and European Surveillance of Antimicrobial Resistance (CAESAR) report.
 Further PoP studies will start in 2017 in Armenia and Uzbekistan.
 The PoP study is a joint undertaking with the European WHO collaborating centres.